Lipschitz homotopy convergence of Alexandrov spaces II: Second proof of Theorem

 then it gives a $C$-Lipschitz extension of $f$ onto $\sigma$ (well-defined for $x_\ast$).
-Note that the Lipschitz constant will get worse at each induction step, but the number of the induction steps is uniformly bounded above by assumption. \end{proof}
+This completes the induction step.
+Note that the Lipschitz constant gets larger at each induction step, but the number of the induction steps is uniformly bounded above by assumption. \end{proof}